frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 ## Introduction

 I've been running a homelab in various forms for several years now, hosting applications such as file servers, media servers, home automation platforms, and development environments.
-One of the challenges I've faced is determining the best way to access these applications, both from within my local network and remotely over the internet.
+One of the challenges I've faced over the years is determining the best way to access these applications, both from within my local network and remotely over the internet.

-Recently, I've been researching and experimenting with different methods to expose and access my self-hosted applications, and in this post, I want to share my findings and experiences.
+While there are many options available, each comes with its own set of trade-offs in terms of security, ease of use, and cost.
+I wanted to share some of the methods I've explored for remotely accessing self-hosted applications, along with their pros and cons.

 ## Private Access Methods

-In many cases, you may want to keep your self-hosted applications private and only accessible from within your local network or through secure remote access methods.
+In many cases, you may wish to keep your self-hosted applications private and only accessible to yourself or a select group of individuals.
 Here are some common private access methods:

 ### VPN (Virtual Private Network)

 Used widely for secure remote access, a VPN allows you to create a secure connection to your homelab network from anywhere in the world.
 By connecting to the VPN, you can access your self-hosted applications as if you were on the local network.
 This method provides strong security and privacy, as all traffic is encrypted.

+It's a great option if you predominantly access applications locally from trusted devices and only occasionally need remote access.

 You will need to configure a VPN server on your homelab and install a VPN client on your remote device.
 A lot of popular consumer routers have built-in VPN server capabilities, or you can use dedicated software like [OpenVPN](https://openvpn.net) or [WireGuard](https://www.wireguard.com).

+#### VPN Considerations
+- Requires publicly routable IP address and/or Dynamic DNS service to connect from outside your home network.
+If your ISP imposes CGNAT, VPN access may not be possible.
+- VPN clients must be installed and configured on each remote device.
+The user of each remote device needs to initiate the VPN connection before accessing applications.
+This can be less convenient than other methods that provide direct access.
+- Care should be taken around VPN client credentials as they can provide access to your entire home network if they are compromised.

 ### TailScale